 Comfort food comes in all flavors and cuisines.
 This Top Chef Kids recipe is a snack with Indian flair that's perfect for a cold day.

-Meeru Dhalwala has been written up in the New York Times, is known for elaborate, non-tradition Indian cuisine, but likes to keep it simple at home.
+Meeru Dhalwala has been written up in the New York Times and is known for elaborate, non-tradition Indian cuisine, but she likes to keep it simple at home.

 In an ordinary kitchen with ordinary ingredients, extraordinary things can happen.

 "What I call it, 'is what is your groove.'
 Because if it's a philosophy, it becomes serious, right?
 And at home, cooking can't be that serious.
 It has to be the groove in which you're comfortable, but you've got to make that effort to create the groove," Meeru said.

 Meeru's groove connect her entire family through food.
 She and her reknowned chef-husband Vikram Vij believe in the power of home cooking so much that they wrote a book about it.